nicoware-dev/injecthive/docs/links.md

 ## Additional Resources

-- **Documentation:**
-  For in-depth technical details and guides, check out our docs directory.
-  *(Refer to the repository's documentation for more details.)*

 - **GitHub Repository:**
   Get the latest code, report issues, or contribute to the project.
   [https://github.com/nicoware-dev/injecthive](https://github.com/nicoware-dev/injecthive)

 - **Support & Contributions:**
-  Find out how you can contribute or get support by checking out our Contributing guide and opening an issue on GitHub.
+  Find out how you can contribute or get support by checking out our [Contributing](./contributing.md) guide and opening an issue on GitHub.

 Stay connected and make the most of your InjectHive experience!